Jubobs/talks/corkdev-oct2015/slides.md

 ## Commit (1/3)

-- Also known as "revision" , "snapshot"
+- Also known as "revision", "snapshot"
 - Reflects the state of your project as it was recorded at some point in the past.
 - Relevant Git command:

     ~~~~ {.bash}